binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 G>
 G> You can now log into the BeEF web UI.
 G>
-G> Now when the victim visits your cloned web site, the URL will look legitimate and they'll have no idea that their browser is a BeEF zombie continually asking it's master (the BeEF comms server) what to execute next.
+G> Now when the victim visits your cloned web site, the URL will look legitimate and they'll have no idea that their browser is a BeEF zombie continually asking it's master (the BeEF communications server) what to execute next.

 T> ## BeEF Can Also Clone
 T>